bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ---
-title: 'Tools: Setting Up Your Machine'
+title: Tools For Development
 ---
 <hr />

-## A New Machine
+## New Computer Setup

 Steps for setting up a new machine